OSGeo/PROJ/docs/source/projections/ccon.rst

 Usage
 ########

-This simple projection is rarely used, as it is not equidistant, equal-area nor conformal.
+This simple projection is rarely used, as it is not equidistant, equal-area, nor conformal.

-An example of usage (and the main reason to implement this projection in proj4) is the ATPOL geobotanical grid of Poland, developed in Institute of Botany, Jagiellonian University, Krakow, Poland in 1970s.
+An example of usage (and the main reason to implement this projection in proj4) is the ATPOL geobotanical grid of Poland, developed in Institute of Botany, Jagiellonian University, Krakow, Poland in 1970s [Zajac1978]_.
 The grid was originally handwritten on paper maps and further copied by hand.
-This projection (together with strange Earth radius) was chosen by its creators as the compromise fit to existing maps during first software development in DOS era.
+The projection (together with strange Earth radius) was chosen by its creators as the compromise fit to existing maps during first software development in DOS era.
 Many years later it is still de facto standard grid in Polish geobotanical research.

 The ATPOL coordinates can be achieved with with the following parameters: